For example, use quick push for breaking news-type notifications or new content updates. Some common use cases are:

 Step 2: On the Quick Push Audiences screen, select Create Audience.

-Step 3: In the Name box, enter the name of the quick push audience.
+Step 3: Enter the Name of the quick push audience.

-Step 5: Use the audience filter tool to create an audience based on the available data types, operator and values provided.
+Step 4: Create your filter based on the available data types (for example, Purchases, Events, Device), operators, and values provided.
 For detailed information on the data types and filter descriptions, see Segment and audience filters.

-- Select the data type of the filter you want to add.
+- Select the type of data on which you want to base your filter.

 The new audience is displayed on the Quick Push Audiences screen.
 The status in the Updated column initially shows as Processing, as the system gathers all users that match the audience definitions.
 The Number of Users column displays the number of users in that audience, and the audience is updated regularly as user behaviors change.